In a Nutshell:

 Check Latest Price

 Are you having trouble getting around like you used to?
-Are you looking for a great, reasonably priced wheelchair to get your mobility back and improve your quality of life?
+Are you looking for a great, reasonably-priced wheelchair to regain mobility and improve your quality of life?

-If you answered yes to either of those questions, then you’re going to love our review of Medline’s K4 Basic wheelchair.
-We’ve taken an in-depth look at a number of models, and in our view, this one is hands down, the best value on the market today.
+If you answered yes to either of those questions, you’ll love our review of Medline’s K4 Basic wheelchair.
+We’ve taken an in-depth look at several models, and in our view, this one is, hands down, the best value wheelchair on the market today.
 It won’t cost you an arm and a leg, and for the money spent, you get a superbly designed chair that will serve you well for years to come.

 If our glowing introduction doesn’t convince you, keep reading, and in the sections that follow, we’ll go over everything this rugged little chair can do, and point out its limitations (it has a few), so you’ll have everything you need at your fingertips to make an informed purchase decision.

-If that sounds good, let’s dive right in and see what the K4 Basic can do!
+If that sounds good, let’s dive in and see what the K4 Basic can do!

 An image showing back of the Medline K4 Basic Lightweight Wheelchair